-By getting your car ready for your vacation trip you may avoid getting stranded in a dangerous area says Philadelphia car accident lawyer Rand Spear.
+By getting your car ready for your vacation trip you may avoid getting stranded in a dangerous area says Philadelphia car accident injury lawyer Rand Spear.

 With Memorial Day behind us it’s unofficially summer.
 With warmer weather, a fairly strong economy and reasonably priced gasoline there will be many, many drivers on the road, not all of them prepared for the trip.
 The American Automobile Association (AAA) expects to get calls from 7 million American motorists suffering car trouble this summer, according to a new survey.
 Philadelphia car accident lawyer Rand Spear says if this trouble happens in the wrong place at the wrong time those in a stranded vehicle can be at a high risk of being in an accident.